What Causes Mesothelioma in Children and Young Adults?

 Environmental Exposure

-Children may be exposed to asbestos if they live in an area where asbestos is naturally found in sand or soil.
+Children may be exposed to asbestos in areas where it is found in the water, air or soil.

-Some communities have also been directly contaminated by asbestos companies, leading to instances where children played on soil from asbestos mine tailings (such as in Libby, Montana) or piles of asbestos factory waste (such as in Ambler, Pennsylvania).
+Some communities have been contaminated by asbestos companies.
+In Libby, Montana, children played on soil from asbestos mine tailings.
+In Ambler, Pennsylvania, they played on piles of asbestos factory waste.

 Couple reviews Mesothelioma Guide together